alexpevzner/sane-airscan/sane-airscan.5.md

     ; This is also possible to disable automatic discovery ; of WSD devices.
 The default is "fast". ws-discovery = fast | full | off

+    ; Scanners that use the unix:// schema in their URL can only specify a ; socket name (not a full path).
+The name will be searched for in the ; directory specified here.
+The default is /var/run. socket_dir = /path/to/directory

 ## DEBUGGING